What does Freakshow use all that stolen money for?

 "So three weeks is enough time for you to create a clone, but not do what you were hired to?"
 Danny retorted, nodding down to the Danny-toddler.

 Vlad dismissed this with another wave of his hand.
 "Nonsense.
 I've been working on that clone since I got your mid-morph DNA sample.
-Which was five months ago, if you recall."
+Five months ago, if you recall."

 Danny scowled.
 I recall alright.
 Too well.
 "Well now you need more of my DNA, to make yet another clone to satisfy your fruitloopy idea of a perfect life, but you don't have anything to deliver.
 Freakshow's not gonna give you another sample until he feels like you've actually done something."